It’s all in the name.

 TCL offers programs in arts and sciences, aviation technology, business, health sciences, computer technology, industrial technology and public service.
 The college provides comprehensive student services including academic advising, career counseling and veteran services.
 The college graduates more than 300 students annually.
 Fully 94% of TCL graduates either go on to four-year institutions or move directly into jobs – jobs here, in the Lowcountry.

 More than 10,000 TCL alumni live and work in the Lowcountry.
 At TCL, it’s working.

-TCL Statement of Non-Discrimination: The Technical College of the Lowcountry is committed to a policy of equal opportunity for all qualified applicants for admissions or employment without regard to race, gender, national origin, age, religion, marital status, veteran status, disability, or political affiliation or belief.
-Contact information: Nancy H. Weber, Vice President for Academic and Student Affairs, Coleman Hall, Beaufort Campus, 843-525-8226, email@example.com; Sharon O’Neal, Director of Human Resources, Building 3, Beaufort Campus, 843-525-8248, firstname.lastname@example.org.
+TCL Statement of Non-Discrimination: The Technical College of the Lowcountry is committed to a policy of equal opportunity for all qualified applicants for admissions or employment without regard to sex, race/color, religion, national origin, age, disability, service in the uniformed services (as defined by state and federal law), veteran status, political affiliation or belief, marital or family status, pregnancy, childbirth, or related medical conditions, including, but not limited to, lactation, genetic information, genetic identity, gender expression, or sexual orientation.
+Contact information: Title IX Chief Officer Nancy H. Weber, Vice President for Academic and Student Affairs, Coleman Hall, Beaufort Campus, email@example.com, 843-525-8226 or Title IX Deputy Officer Sharon O’Neal, Director of Human Resources, Building 3, firstname.lastname@example.org, 843-525-8248.